lyseste/game-view/README.md

 ## Features

-- **GPU-accelerated rendering** via a DXGI flip-model swap chain + D3D11
+- **GPU-accelerated rendering** using DXGI and D3D11
-- **Audio passthrough** from a capture device to any output, with live volume control
+- **Audio passthrough** from a capture device to any output, with volume control
-- **Configurable resolution** (720p / 1080p / 1440p / 4K) and frame rate (30 / 60 / 120 or custom 30â€“240)
+- **Configurable resolution** supports 720p / 1080p / 1440p / 4K, and frame rates 30 / 60 / 120, or custom 30-240
-- **Real-time overlays**: view capture FPS and a detailed render-info panel with per-stage latency percentiles
+- **Real-time overlay** shows FPS and detailed render info
-- **Persistent settings** saved next to the executable
-- **Single-file portable** - unzip and run, no installer

 ## Download